Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Methods

-Ranked Choice iteratively removes all candidates with the fewest number of voters who rank them first, until there is a candidate with a majority of voters ranking them first.
-If there are two or more candidates with the fewest number of voters ranking them first, then remove all such candidates.
-If, at some stage of the removal process, all remaining candidates have the same number of voters who rank them first (so all candidates would be removed), then all remaining candidates are selected as winners.
-For a profile $\mathbf{P}$, let $RC(\mathbf{P})$ be the set of Ranked Choice winners.
-See \citealt{Wangetal2019} and \citealt{Freemanetal2014} for computational and axiomatic properties of Ranked Choice.
+Instant Runoff is usually defined only for profiles $\mathbf{P}$ in which each ballot $\mathbf{P}_i$ is a linear order of some subset of $X(\mathbf{P})$.
+Instant Runoff iteratively removes the candidate with the least number of first-place votes, until there is a candidate with a majority of the first-place votes.
+The question then arises of what to do if there are two or more candidates with the least number of first-place votes.
+One version of Instant Runoff (\citealt[p.~7]{Taylor2008}) removes all such candidates; and if, at some stage of the removal process, all remaining candidates have the same number of first-place votes (so all candidates would be removed), then all remaining candidates are selected as winners.
+Alternatively, the ``parallel universe'' version of Instant Runoff (cf.~\citealt[\S~3]{Freeman2015}) says that $a$ wins in $\mathbf{P}$ if there is a candidate $b$ with the least number of first-place votes in $\mathbf{P}$ such that $a$ wins according to the parallel universe version of Instant Runoff in $\mathbf{P}_{-b}$.
+See \citealt{Freemanetal2014} and \citealt{Wangetal2019} for axiomatic and computational properties of Instant Runoff.

-\begin{paragraph}{Core criteria} It is well known that Ranked Choice violates the Condorcet winner and monotonicity criteria but satisfies the Condorcet loser and independence of clones criteria (see \citealt{Felsenthal2012}).
-Narrowing follows from asymptotic resolvability below.\end{paragraph}

-\begin{paragraph}{New criteria} Example \ref{IRVExample} shows that Ranked Choice violates immunity to spoilers and hence the stronger criteria of stability for winners and amalgamation.
-That Ranked Choice satisfies rejectability follows from Lemma \ref{ResolveReject} given that it satisfies resolvability and clearly homogeneity. \end{paragraph}
+\begin{paragraph}{Stability criteria} Example \ref{IRVExample} shows that Instant Runoff violates (even partial) immunity to spoilers.
+If we consider removing the Progressive from the election instead of the Republican, then it also shows that Instant Runoff violates (even partial) immunity to stealers. \end{paragraph}